battre/autocomplete-attribute-explainer/README.md

 > **Proposal:**
 >
 > We should roll this out country by country with a reasonable high confidence
-> that we have modeled a country correctly, rather than aiming for an immediate
+> that we have modeled the selected contries correctly, rather than aiming for an
-> global launch.
+> immediate global launch.

 > **Status:**
 >